msarmi9/food-101/README.md

 This section summarizes the key findings from our experiments:

 * Progressive resizing provides a significant performance boost with no added training cost or model complexity.
 * Label smoothing helps models generalize by tempering the confidence of their predictions.
-To our surpise, label smoothing by itself was able to match our progressive resizing baseline model with significantly fewer epochs.
+To our surpise, label smoothing by itself was able to match our progressive resizing baseline with significantly fewer epochs.
 * MixUp can boost performance but may require many more epochs to converge.